 - Resource Management- working with selected vendors to provide employees with screened resources for living well.

 - Assistance with benefit program analytics as they relate to employee wellness.
-This includes pharmacy programs, health plan design, and vendor relations all targeting potential cost savings.

 - Integration- in efforts to offer a variety of services in the most efficient manner, affiliates are selectively integrated when and if the need is determined through initial and ongoing assessments of the client company.
 All affiliates are pre-screened and selected only when aligning.